 A couple years ago, I read a book by Neil Pasricha titled The Happiness Equation, which I rated a 4 out of 5 along my own personal scale.
-In his book, he concluded that when it comes to happiness, there are only 3 goals.
-3 goals…that sounds pretty simple, right?
-As I was re-reading my notes this morning, I figured I would share with you my thoughts on these 3 goals.
+In his book, he concluded that when it comes to happiness, there are only three goals.
+Three goals…that sounds pretty simple, right?
+As I was re-reading my notes this morning, I figured I would share with you my thoughts on these three goals.
 The funny thing was that I as I put my thoughts together, about these goals, I got a bit confused…

 Goal #1: To want nothing.
 That’s contentment.

-Okay, so I said 3 goals sounded pretty simple, but this one doesn’t sound simple.
+Okay, so I said three goals sounded pretty simple, but I didn’t say they were easy.
 I find it kinda hard to want nothing.
 I mean, I don’t necessary have a burning desire for many things, but I still want things.
 I want a healthy family, a healthy body, and a healthy mind.
 So even as a guy who is searching for happiness, I still have wants.
 Now, I get it.
 If I don’t want anything, I can never be disappointed, and thus I would be content.
 Makes sense, but I’m not sure that’s achievable.

 Perhaps a better look at it is to not want or need anything for yourself.
 I could stand behind that a bit.
 I mean, I’m always gonna want good health for myself and to be of sound mind, but I guess if I don’t require good health and a sound mind, I could be happy???
 I guess the trick is to not make your happiness dependent on your wants.
 That’s something I can stand behind, when it comes to things for me.
 But when it’s things for the people I love, to want nothing can be tough.